 - a.
 Eniwetok Atoll will be the base of operations, irrespective of the scope of activities on Bikini Atoll. - b.
-Major will be done at Eniwetok Atoll. - c.
+Major cryogenic work will be done at Eniwetok Atoll. - c.
 All major RTD (refrigerated transport dewar) repair and maintenance work will be done on Parry. - d.
-Five of the seven devices and weapons will be assembled on Parry, one on Eberiru and one on Eninman Island. - e.
+Five of the seven devices and weapons will be assembled on Parry, one on Eberiru and one on Enimman Island. - e.
 Machine shop, laboratory, photographic warehouse and stockroom facilities will remain on Parry and Eniwetok Islands except for limited field facilities at Bikini. - f.
 The USS CURTISS will be the principal shipboard facility for project laboratory, assembly team base and office space. - g.
-Preliminary assembly, testing of experimental equipment and rehearsals will be done on Parry Island for all LASL shots. - h.
-Temporary working camps will be located on Rojoa (Eniwetok Atoll) and on Enimman, Namu, and Romurikku (Bikini Atoll).
+Preliminary assembly, testing of experimental equipment and rehearsals will be done on Parry Island for all LASL shots. - And on Ehimman, Namu, and Romurikku (Bikini Atoll).
 Enyu will have a small temporary camp to support projects personnel necessary at that site. - i.
 The camp site facilities on Eniwetok, Parry and Bikini Islands will be severely taxed due to population congestion.
-Shipboard accommodations, especially aboard the CVE and AGC, will also be limited.
+Shipboard accommodations, medially should the OFF and ACC and 3 and 1 and 1 especially aboard the CVE and AGC, will also be limited.
 Therefore, it is mandatory that: